Pioreactor/docs.pioreactor/developer-guide/03-Background jobs/01-intro-background-jobs.md

 ### Blocking

-Often we want the job to pause (or a script to pause), and wait for commands or MQTT messages.
+Often we want the job to wait and blocks, so as to wait for user commands or MQTT messages.
 We can accomplish this with

 ```python
 job.block_until_disconnected()